hashicorp/terraform-guides/infrastructure-as-code/k8s-cluster-acs/README.md

 You can execute the following steps if you want to create a production ACS cluster and walk through the process of promoting Terraform code from a dev environent to a production environment in TFE.

 1. Create a workspace in your TFE organization called k8s-cluster-acs-prod.
+1. On your local machine, run `git checkout prod` to create a new prod branch of your fork.
+1. Run `git push origin prod` to push your prod branch to your fork.
 1. Configure the k8s-cluster-acs-prod workspace to connect to the fork of this repository in your own GitHub account.
 1. Click the "More options" link, set the Terraform Working Directory to "infrastructure-as-code/k8s-cluster-acs" and the VCS Branch to "prod".
 1. On the Variables tab of your workspace, add the following variables to the Terraform variables: dns_agent_pool_prefix, dns_master_prefix, environment, resource_group_name, and vault_user.
 We recommend values for the first four of these like "<user>-k8s-agentpool-prod", "<user>-k8s-master-prod", "prod", and "<user>-k8s-example-prod".
 Be sure to set vault_user to your username on the Vault server you are using.